SuperGrobi/ShadowGraphs.jl/README.md

 this package will contain (contains) code related to parsing, creating and working with OSM Networks in the context of the CoolWalks project.

+# WARNING: At the moment, all the things in here are probably...
+70% correct.
+This needs some cleanup.
+Whenever you read something here and it does not seem to be right...
+It probably isn't.
+I am to blame.
+It is not you.

 ## User Interface
 Currently, there are three user facing methods for loading/importing/parsing data to a shadow graph (currently a MetaDiGraph instance):